 Third Party Libraries

 VQ Probe uses certain 3rd party libraries, as listed below.
-You may find the full text of each license in the following folder: Windows/Linux – licenses folder under your application's folder; MacOS – vq_probe.app/Contents/SharedSupport/licenses.
+You may find the full text of each license in the following folder: Windows/Linux – the licenses folder under your application's folder; macOS – vq_probe.app/Contents/SharedSupport/licenses.

 Qt is licensed under the GNU Lesser General Public License (LGPL) version 3.

 Project homepage https://www.qt.io/, upstream version: 5.13.1.

 Copyright (C) 2019 The Qt Company Ltd and other contributors

 You may find the full text of the license in the Qt_license file of your binary package.

 Qwt is licensed under the Qwt License, Version 1.0.